ahl389/paint-css-framework/readme.md

 [Check out the example site, built entirely with Paint and regular HTML](https://ahl389.github.io/paint-css-framework/)

 ## Setup
-Grab the source paint.css file and save in your project's CSS directory.
-This file is designed to be your primary stylesheet.
+Head to the `src/SCSS` directory and grab the `paint.scss file`, along with the `reset.scss` and `variables.scss` files, and save them in your project's CSS directory. `paint.scss` file is designed to be your primary stylesheet, but doesn't have to be.
+If want an additional stylesheet, just dont forget to import `paint.scss`.

 ## Getting Started with Paint
 Paint is simple enough that getting acquainted and starting to build your website can happen in minutes.